DavidBevi/sisw-helper-tools/README.md

 # Diag Comparer
-- Choose a folder with 2 Diag Reports in it
+- **Choose a folder** with 2 Diag Reports in it</br> (you will be prompted at the startup)
-- **Diag Comparer** will display their Detailed-configuration-tables side by side
+- **Diag Comparer** will display their Detailed-configuration-tables side by side.</br> Lines that don't match are marked with "◄", so updates are easy to spot

 ![image](https://github.com/DavidBevi/sisw/blob/main/CalibTxtCompare_Screenshot2.png?raw=true)